Ralph Van Dyke

-Ralph Waldo Van Dyke III (born January 19, 1964) is an American former professional football offensive lineman for the Cleveland Browns of the National Football League (NFL).
-He played college football at Southern Illinois.
+Ralph Waldo Van Dyke III (born January 19, 1964) is an American former professional football player who was an offensive lineman for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Southern Illinois Salukis.

 Early life

 Ralph Waldo Van Dyke III was born on January 19, 1964, at St. James Hospital in Chicago Heights, Illinois, to Ralph Waldo Van Dyke, Jr. and Mattie Lou Van Dyke.

 In addition to playing high school football, Van Dyke played basketball at Bloom High School in Chicago Heights.

 College football

 Van Dyke was a redshirt during his freshman year at Southern Illinois in 1982.
 He became a starter for the team by the fifth game of the 1983 season, and was noted as an "extremely aggressive" hard worker by coach Rod Sherrill in 1983, shortly before the Salukis won the NCAA Division I-AA championship.

 In 1986, he made the all-Missouri Valley Conference first-team offense as an offensive tackle, and was an honorable mention on the Associated Press all-American list.